 Asia’s varied linguistic profile and the need to translate into multiple languages is a challenge for the tourism industry

-Chatting with our colleague Sandip one day in the Global Lingo Singapore office, he shared something amazing.
-Sandip moved across to Singapore from India, where he claimed that you could travel just a couple of miles across the country and find yourself in a place where the local language is completely different from the place you started.
-This diversity means the tourism industry has to consider what they might need to translate into multiple languages.
+One day, while chatting with Sandip, one of my colleagues in the Global Lingo Singapore office, I learned of his interesting background.
+Sandip moved to Singapore from India.
+He told me that in India, if you travel just a couple of miles across the country, you will undoubtedly hear a local language that is completely different from the language spoken in the place where you started your journey.
+This unique linguistic and cultural diversity affects the tourism industry which must consider investing in translation services for multiple languages.

 Multiple languages in India

 Hearing tales of India’s astounding linguistic diversity had me keen to find out more.
-Taking a closer look reveals that India is home to no less than 453 individual living languages that are used as a first language in the country; 22 of these are even recognised as official languages in the country’s constitution, the second-highest of any country in the world.
+When I took a closer look, I learned that India is home to no less than 453 individual living languages that are used as a first language in the country.
+In fact, 22 of these languages are even recognised as official languages in the country’s constitution, the second-highest number of official languages of any country in the world.

 So celebrated is the vernacular variety of the country that it even spawned the popular Hindi saying kos-kos par badle paani, chaar kos par baani — the language spoken in India changes every few kilometres, just like the taste of the water.

 Multiple languages around the world